Portfolio Optimization based on Neural Networks Sensitivities from Assets Dynamics respect Common Drivers: Implementation

-We run experiments for all methods stated before together with 1/N (equal-weighted), with different constraints (ie. for target return) and a maximum of 10\% weight for any individual (1/N=7,1\%) to avoid concentration.
+We perform experiments for all methods including 1/N (equal-weighted), with different model constraints (ie. for target return) and a maximum of 10\% weight for any constituent (1/N = 7,1\%) to avoid concentration.
 NAVs are computed with an initial investment of 100, from 01/06/2020 up to 01/12/2021.

-On table 2, we show return, volatility (Annualized) and Sharpe for the Mean Variance winners, and 1/N only, for the entire period 01/06/2020 to 01/12/2021.
-On Figure 5, we show NAVs from 02/2021 to 12/2021 for these models only.
+In Table \ref{table2}, we show returns, volatilities (annualized), and Sharpes for the mean-variance winner methods and 1/N only, for the entire period from 01/06/2020 to 01/12/2021.
+In Figure \ref{figure5}, we show NAVs from 02/2021 to 12/2021 just for them.